CHNO-FM: History

 In 1980, Sudbury Broadcasting launched a new FM station CJMX.
 That same year, CHNO received approval to increase daytime power from 10,000 watts to 50,000 watts with the nighttime power to remain at 10,000 watts and would remain on 550 kHz.
 Also in 1980, Ricard also became a major shareholder in Mid-Canada Communications.
 Sudbury Broadcasting continued to operate independently, although it was eventually merged into Mid-Canada Radio in 1985.
-In 1990, Mid-Canada sold the stations to Pelmorex.
+On January 3, 1990, the CRTC approved a corporate reorganization of a group of radio stations in northern Ontario, among them CHNO, CFBR and CJMX-FM into a new company “Ottawa Valley Broadcasting Company Limited.”
+On July 26, 1990, Mid-Canada sold the stations to Pelmorex.
 Following this sale, CFBR adopted the new call letters CHYC.

 In the 1970s and 1980s, CHNO was Northern Ontario's most listened-to and most influential radio station, broadcasting a Top 40 format branded as 55 CHNO, Rock Radio CHNO 55, "Sudbury's Best Rock", and "Sudbury's Hit Music Leader", NO55 (pronounced "N-oh fifty-five").
 However, the 1990 launch of CJRQ ended CHNO's dominance, and on July 6, 1992 at 6:00 AM, CHNO flipped to an oldies format as Oldies 55.
 After struggling through a variety of formats, including classic rock as AM 55 The Crusher in 1994, country and talk in 1995 and 1996, the station reverted to oldies in 1997.
 Former program director Scott Jackson, now the manager of CJLF-FM in Barrie, has stated that CHNO and CJMX were the most neglected stations in the entire Pelmorex corporate family during the time that he worked there, despite being the network's nominal flagships.
-Also in 1997, CHNO, CHYC and CJMX-FM moved out of their 295 Victoria Street building into a new location at 493-B Barrydowne Road were CHNO still remains to this day.
+Also in 1997, CHNO, CHYC and CJMX-FM moved out of their 295 Victoria Street building into a new location at 493-B Barrydowne Road, where CHNO still remains to this day.

 In 1998, Pelmorex sold CJMX to Telemedia.
 The following year, Pelmorex sold CHNO and CHYC to Haliburton Broadcasting Group.